 From custom branded boxes to free plain packaging, ShipBob works with you to provide the unboxing experience you want.
 You can use custom inserts and marketing materials in orders, and we work with you to accommodate your brand.

 “We want to offer a custom experience for our customers and we can’t do that at a reasonable cost with Amazon.
 It’s difficult to have remarketing capabilities, there’s less flexibility, and everything has to be pre-packaged and pre-kitted.
 ShipBob has worked with us to develop technical capabilities so we can have any combination of our product offerings placed into our variously sized custom branded boxes.”

 Pablo Gabatto, Business Operations Manager at Ample Foods

-Amazon multi-channel fulfillment FAQs
+Amazon Multi-Channel Fulfilment FAQs

-What is Amazon multi-channel fulfillment?
+What is Amazon multi-channel fulfilment?

 Amazon Multi-Channel Fulfilment (MCF) is a fulfilment service that uses Amazon’s warehouses to store products and have orders fulfilled for both Amazon’s website and a brand’s website.
 The MCF program is a subset of the Fulfilment by Amazon (FBA) service.